1947 July 29, EXODUS (France)

 Joachim Gaunse of Prague, a professing Jew, had been invited to England to help oversee and develop mining operations.
 He was accused of heresy when he denied believing in Christianity, but whether he was punished for this is unknown.

 A woman was accused of keeping Jewish customs and refusing to eat meat which was not ritually prepared.
 She was imprisoned by the Court of High Commission.
 Though officially Jews were not allowed to settle in England, there were a number of legal cases which show that some Jews did indeed live there.

 The first petition to re-admit the Jews to England was presented to Lord Fairfax.
 The petition by Johanna and Ebenezer Cartwright called for "Repealing the Act of Parliament" for their banishment from England.
 Unfortunately, due to the turmoil in England and the execution of King Charles, the petition was never given a hearing.

 A Jewish merchant by the name of Jacob opened the first coffee house at Oxford and is credited with being the first to introduce coffee to the English public.

 Menasseh ben Israel was invited to London by Oliver Cromwell to negotiate the resettlement of the Jews.
 William Prynne succeeded in officially postponing the resettlement for a couple of years.
 Cromwell's change of heart was partly due to the rise of Puritanism, which emphasized literal application of the Old Testament.

-Abraham Israel Carvajal and his two sons received residency rights (endenizened) as "crypto Jews" thus becoming the founder of the converso (Marrano) London Jews community.
-Carvajal (c.1590-1659) was an important trader whose wide connections provided Oliver Cromwell with vital information concerning both the Spanish government and the exiled Stuart, Charles.
+Antonio (Abraham Israel) Carvajal and his two sons received residency rights (endenizened) as "crypto Jews" thus becoming the founder of the converso (Marrano) London Jews community.
+Carvajal (see 1590) was an important trader whose wide connections provided Oliver Cromwell with vital information concerning both the Spanish government and the exiled Stuart, Charles II.

 1656 March 24, ENGLAND